• Art magazine

 Why should we choose wooden kitchen utensils?

-Photo by Andrew Valdivia @donovan_valdivia, via unsplash
+Photo by Andrew Valdivia @donovan_valdivia, via Unsplash

-Specific advantages of hoodtensils in kitchen use
+Specific advantages of wooden utensils in kitchen use

 Heat resistance